yetanalytics/datasim/README.md

         "max": 200,
         "timezone": "America/New_York",
         "seed": 42,
-        "max-retries": 10
+        "maxRestarts": 10
     }
 ```
-Note the `max-retries` parameter; this is to limit the amount of times a particular Pattern is repeated when a `bounds` is violated.
+Note the `maxRestarts` parameter; this is to limit the amount of times a particular Pattern is restarted when a `bounds` is violated.

+Additional parameters include `genPatterns` and `genProfiles`, which are explained in more detail under [xAPI Profiles](#xapi-profiles).

 #### (Alternatively) Simulation Specification